ashleighschuldt/train_station/README.md

 ## Setup

-You should be able to clone the repo, run npm install.
+Clone/fork the repo, run npm install.
 You will need to setup a sql(Postgres) db and add your connection string to your .env file as `DATABASE_URL`.
 The create table statements are in the db/setup folder.
 From here you can run npm start to get the server up and running.

 You can then use Postman to test all the endpoints.